The dependency question Guard answers

 - Manifests and lockfiles: declared dependencies, resolved versions, package managers, workspaces, and dependency scope.

-- Install and acquisition paths: commands in CI, Makefiles, Dockerfiles, release scripts, deploy scripts, and bootstrap tooling.
+- Install and acquisition paths: commands in CI, Makefiles, Dockerfiles, release scripts, deploy scripts, bootstrap tooling, and tracked generated clients that bring external code into the project.

 - Runtime boundaries: which dependencies belong to production, build, development, test, tooling, containers, or CI.